dallascard/DWAC/README.md

 This code is to accompany the paper *Deep Weighted Averaging Classifiers*, by Dallas Card, Michael Zhang, and Noah A. Smith, to appear at FAT* 2019.

-It enables running the DWAC models and the comparable softmax models discussed in the paper.
-The four relevant directories for this are `cifar`, `mnist`, `tabular`, and `text`, all of which provide support for multiple datasets.
+The repo provides support to run the DWAC and softmax models discussed in the paper, The four relevant directories for this are `cifar`, `mnist`, `tabular`, and `text`, all of which provide support for multiple datasets.

 To run any of these, from the main directory, use, for example: